sf-wdi-37/project-wayfarer/README.md

 You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
-Use a kanban-style scrum board such as **Trello** to organize tasks ([example Trello board](https://trello.com/b/JPdt327u/vagabond)).
+Use a kanban-style scrum board such as **Trello** to organize tasks.

 Commit changes at least once for each user story.
 Put effort into your **design**.
 Use a CSS framework (e.g. Bootstrap or Materialize), partials, and some custom CSS or Sass/Less.

-Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for approval and merging**.
+Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for review and merging**.

 After you have completed your project, **deploy to heroku** to get practice getting the app online.
 The earlier you resolve deployment, the easier it will be to fix bugs.